 Creating a sacred space

-One of my personal favourites is placing two stones I picked up on holiday beside my desk.
+Whether you light candles, put up inspiring quotes or wear your best clothes, you can play with different ideas.
+One of my favourites is placing two stones I picked up on holiday beside my desk.
 When I get stuck I roll them around in my hands and the smooth, cool sensation genuinely helps to generate ideas!

 - I’d like to write a short story that’s been on my mind for ages.

 - I’d like to do several pages of freewriting/journalling to generate poetry ideas.

 Finding a workshop

-It might feel strange at first to be in the company of other writers as we’re often used to working on our own; but once we overcome the initial terror it’s a great opportunity to receive feedback.
+Workshops form an integral part of retreats and are something to consider when developing our skills.
+Although it might feel strange at first to be in the company of other writers, once we overcome the initial terror it’s a great opportunity to receive feedback.

 - Schools and colleges.

 - Supermarket notice boards.

 Networking and creating a writing community

 This is similar to the previous point but in a more informal sense.
-Perhaps you’ve met some interesting people in a workshop and you decide to go out for coffee together to discuss your work and exchange contact information.
+Perhaps you’ve met some interesting people in a workshop and you decide to go for coffee together to discuss your work and exchange contact information.

-You’d be surprised at how many opportunities open up once you start chatting to people within creative circles.
+You’d be surprised at how many opportunities open up once you start chatting.
 After a workshop last week, I went with some of the writers I’d met to a local bookshop.
 We recommended books to each other and spent a lot of time talking about each other’s experiences which not only inspired me, it consoled me!

-As a creative writing student, I have the luxury of an accessible community as part of my studies.
+Tip: as a creative writing student, I have the luxury of an accessible community as part of my studies.
 Aside from this, I absolutely love the #writingcommunity on Twitter.
 So far I’ve found everyone in this group to be super helpful and encouraging.
 Many people in this space have self-published and so it’s a great place to ask for advice if you’re considering doing the same.

 Dividing up our time